 Diabetics have a slightly higher incidence of insomnia.
-The real interesting thing here is how short sleepers are more susceptible to diabetes.
+The interesting thing here is how short sleepers are more susceptible to diabetes.
 Short sleepers also tend to have lower than average glucose tolerance, even when they don't have diabetes.
+This has been shown in more than one study.
 Sleep disorders contribute to the development of Type 2 diabetes and diabetes contributes to the etiology of sleep disorders.

 Diabetes is a disease in which the body is unable to produce enough insulin.
 A case study presented at the annual meeting of the American Diabetes Society advocates that healthy young people who habitually got less than 6.5 hours of sleep a night had greater insulin resistance.
 Contrary to this people who got 7.5 to 8.5 hours of rest had a lesser insulin resistance.
 This is an issue of prime concern, as insulin resistance is the condition that often leads to Type 2 diabetes.
 Sleep deprivation leads to low-grade systemic inflammation which is similar to that diabetics have.

 Diabetes symptoms include nocturia and neuropathic pain which can make it difficult to sleep.

 Obesity and lack of exercise tends to aggravate the onset and severity of diabetes.
 Obesity can be prevented to a large extent if a person gets adequate sleep of more than 7 hours along with other precautions.
 People suffering from different types of sleep disorders experience fatigue and generally tend to remain dull and weak, as a result of which regular exercise becomes an impossibility.
 Slow-wave sleep has also been found to be important in maintenance of stable glucose levels.
 A University of Chicago study found that supressions of slow-wave sleep increases blood sugar levels, and the authors speculate that the decline in sleep quality in older adults may contribute to the increase in risk of diabetes.